 Keeping Our Eyes on the Future

-With the rapid pace of innovation, it’s possible that the technologies that will change the face of aerospace haven’t even been invented yet, but the five disruptive technologies described above present an exciting possibility of how the aerospace industry can use existing technologies to radically improve the way we address our current challenges.
+With the rapid pace of innovation, like autonomous flight, it’s possible that the technologies that will change the face of aerospace haven’t even been invented yet, but the five disruptive technologies described above present an exciting possibility of how the aerospace industry can use existing technologies to radically improve the way we address our current challenges.